leogenot/Simon_game/README.md

 # Simon Game Starter

-Simon game using different random laws and methods
+Simon game using different random laws and methods.
 Not enough time to write clean code

 ## Live demo